-Figure 5-1: URL Filter
+Figure 5-1: Block URL

-Settings - URL Filter
+Settings - Block URL

 Access Group This allows you have different blocking rules for different Groups of PCs.
 All PCs (users) are in the Default Group unless moved to another group on the Host IP screen.
 If you want the same restrictions to apply to everyone, select Default for the Group.
 In this case, there is no need to enter any Hosts on the Host IP screen.
 If you wish to apply different restrictions on different Groups, select the desired Group, and click the "Select" button.
 The screen will update with data for the selected Group.
-URL List Type - Black List : If you select Black List, It will block the URL that you keep it on Access Item.
-White List : If you are select White List type, it will block the entire URL except you keep it on the Access Item.
-Submit Button - Button to submit Black List or White List.
 Block Internet Access Enable/Disable - Use this to Enable or Disable each setting, as required.
 Block URL/IP/Keyword - Enter the URL, IP address or keyword you wish to block.